MrKWatkins/ZXSpectrumNextTests/release/CPalTran.txt

 all pixels at that column transparent, and the transparency-fallback colour (cyan) should be visible there.

-The border takes colour from ULA palette[135] (same as "paper 7"), the $E3 pink.
+The border takes colour from ULA palette[135] (same as "paper 7"), the $E3 pink, which is then converted by transparency-fallback into the cyan too.
-But at this moment it is not clear, if the border area should use transparency-fallback cyan, or the pink colour, waiting for ZXN core devs to confirm expected behaviour.
-(both CSpect and ZEsarUX show pink border, but IMO more consistent would be cyan)